 This fact sheet outlines how the Aged Care Quality and Safety Commission supports providers to resolve complaints.

 Provider resolution involves us referring complaint issues that a complainant raises with us to a provider to resolve.
-Where possible, we choose this approach as it is often the best way to have concerns quickly and effectively resolved.
+Where possible, we choose this approach as it is often the best way to have concerns effectively resolved.

 Resolving complaints within the service